maxjustus/sinatra-authentication/readme.markdown

 * All database adapters now store created_at as a Time object.

 ## Known issues
-* First user in database is not properly recognized as site admin when using MongoDB.
+* First user in database is not properly recognized as site admin
   > Proposed fix: add site_admin_email option when initialization functionality is added

 ## Roadmap